Pelicador/Procurement-KPI-Analysis-ML/README.md

 ## 3. Data Structure and Initial Checks

 ### Dataset Overview
-777 purchase orders from 2022–2023 including real-world procurement data.
+Our analysis centered on a comprehensive dataset capturing real-world procurement complexity.
+This anonymized dataset of 777 purchase orders from 2022-2023 reflects genuine operational challenges: supplier delays, compliance gaps, and quality defects that plague modern supply chains.

 ### Key Findings
 - **Compliance Ranges**: 60.82%–98.19%